Dress in a vibrant zero-waste dazzle outfit, navigate a labyrinth,

 Gibson/Martelli & Peut-Porter join forces to re-stage a Mixed-Reality version of the 1919 Chelsea Arts Club Dazzle Ball.
 After five years of war, and inspired by the naval dazzle-ship patterns, the original Ball applied zig-zag motifs to costumes and set design, playing with audiences vision and perception.
 It was a one-off event that focused the era’s artistic and social energies so intensely that it immediately spawned copycats in Washington DC and Sydney, and secured its place in today’s cultural history.

-Dazzle 2020 offers attendees the chance to find their agency in virtual worlds uncovering and interacting with choreographed digital set- pieces and live improvisations.
-Procedurally generated costumes allow audiences to join the exhibition — coats, masks, capes and hats offer an introduction to the dazzling landscape.
+Dazzle offers attendees the chance to find their agency in virtual worlds uncovering and interacting with choreographed digital set- pieces and live improvisations.
+Our audiences join the exhibition by dressing in one of the Dazzle Collective Outfits handed out at the entrance: an introduction to the dazzling landscape.
 The visitor embarks on an expedition, fully prepared and supported to explore alternate realities — participants diving in and out of sensual and visual optical illusions, distinctive and part of the spectacle.
-Live dancers and audience members are modelled as animated dazzle characters, assembling in the virtual worlds.
+Live dancers and audience members are modeled as animated dazzle characters, assembling in the virtual worlds.

 Pre-recorded movement data is collated via a motion capture process.
 (Mocap is a special effects system where a performer wears special markers which are recorded by the computer as points in space, typically for use in 3Danimation or games)